-Child Support: Enter the amount of untaxed child-support that you receive or pay.
-If you received child-support enter the annual amount as a positive number.
-If you’re paying child support enter the annual amount as a negative number.
+Child Support: Enter the amount of untaxed child-support that you receive as a positive number.
+If you’re paying child support and paying taxes on it as well, enter the annual amount as a negative number.

 Tax-Free Income: Enter any other tax-free income.
 Do not include any Social Security for you or for your children.
 (They already show up on your taxes, and any amount that is not taxed is not included).
 Typical tax-free income would include income from tax-free investments like municipal bonds, housing allowances, and disability income.

-Parent One Income from Work: Enter the amount that parent one earn as wages as well as income from self-employment.
+Parent 1 Income from Work: Enter the amount that parent one earn as wages as well as income from self-employment.
 Typically any income that is subject to social security taxes or self-employment taxes.

-Parent Two Income from Work: Enter the amount that parent two earn as wages as well as income from self-employment.
+Parent 2 Income from Work: Enter the amount that parent two earn as wages as well as income from self-employment.
 Typically any income that is subject to social security taxes or self-employment taxes.

 Income Tax Paid: Enter the amount of income taxes paid.
 This can be found on your 1040 under the line total tax.
 Note: This is not your refund or payment submitted with your taxes, this is the total federal income taxes that you paid for the year.